Chibuzor2022/Bootstrap-Project-Travel-Agency/README.md

-This ia part of a training program.
-Checkout the link on netlify here
+This is part of a training program.
+Checkout the link on Netlify here https://travelagencyboootstrap.netlify.app/